Codec: Examples

 An audio codec converts analog audio signals into digital signals for transmission or encodes them for storage.
 A receiving device converts the digital signals back to analog form using an audio decoder for playback.
 An example of this is the codecs used in the sound cards of personal computers.
 A video codec accomplishes the same task for video signals.

 When implementing the Infrared Data Association (IrDA) protocol, an endec may be used between the UART and the optoelectronic systems.

+Examples of hardware codecs include Intel QSV and Azalia Audio; examples of software codecs include FFmpeg (and its Libavcodec).

 Compression

 In addition to encoding a signal, a codec may also compress the data to reduce transmission bandwidth or storage space.
 Compression codecs are classified primarily into lossy codecs and lossless codecs.

 Lossless codecs are often used for archiving data in compressed form while retaining all information present in the original stream.
 If preserving the original quality of the stream is more important than eliminating the correspondingly larger data sizes, lossless codecs are preferred.
-This is especially true if the data is to undergo further processing (for example, editing) in which case the repeated application of processing (encoding and decoding) on lossy codecs will degrade the quality of the resulting data such that it is no longer identifiable (visually, audibly, or both).
+This is especially true if the data is to undergo further processing (for example, editing), in which case the repeated application of processing (encoding and decoding) on lossy codecs will degrade the quality of the resulting data such that it is no longer identifiable (visually, audibly, or both).
 Using more than one codec or encoding scheme successively can also degrade quality significantly.
 The decreasing cost of storage capacity and network bandwidth has a tendency to reduce the need for lossy codecs for some media.

 Many popular codecs are lossy.
 They reduce quality in order to maximize compression.
 Often, this type of compression is virtually indistinguishable from the original uncompressed sound or images, depending on the codec and the settings used.
 The most widely used lossy data compression technique in digital media is based on the discrete cosine transform (DCT), used in compression standards such as JPEG images, H.26x and MPEG video, and MP3 and AAC audio.
 Smaller data sets ease the strain on relatively expensive storage sub-systems such as non-volatile memory and hard disk, as well as write-once-read-many formats such as CD-ROM, DVD, and Blu-ray Disc.
 Lower data rates also reduce cost and improve performance when the data is transmitted, e.g., over the internet.